 Shea Jenkins serves as ILRF's Administrative Assistant, helping keep the office organized and assisting with financial management, development, and supporting the Executive Director.
 Previously she interned at the original Dorothy Day Catholic Worker Maryhouse and has volunteered at organizations addressing issues of poverty, homelessness, and violence.
 Shea holds a Bachelor's in History from University of Notre Dame with a concentration in African history.
 Her studies abroad in West Africa contribute to her passion for workers' rights globally.

 Kevin Lin is ILRF’s China Program Officer.
 His main responsibilities consist of working with university law schools and civil society organizations in China to provide legal consultation and representation, and improve the legal environment for rural migrant workers.
 Prior to joining ILRF, Kevin has conducted academic research on China’s civil society and the labor movement with extensive in-country fieldwork experience.
 His research has been published in academic journals and edited volumes.
 In addition, Kevin has engaged in writing for a variety of online media outlets about Chinese workers and trade unions.
 He is interested in building international solidarity between workers in different countries.

 Sarah Newell joined the team in July 2016 as a Campaigns Associate.
-Her primary focus is on campaigns around gender-based workplace violence and corporate accountability in the garment industry.
-She also supports a number of campaigns with communications and media efforts.
-She previously worked as an organizer with the American Association of University Professors, where she fought alongside faculty on issues in higher education.
+Sarah focuses on campaigning for corporate accountability in the garment industry, as well as developing ILRF’s organization-wide communications strategy.
+She previously worked as a union organizer in the public healthcare sector, and with higher education faculty.
 Sarah holds a Bachelor’s in Business Administration from the University of Southern California, where she was a member of United Students Against Sweatshops.